 Yes!
 CS concentrators head off in all sorts of directions after graduation.

 Yes, so long as you still have time to satisfy the requirements.
 Even David J. Malan ‘99, who now teaches CS50, didn’t take his first CS course until his sophomore year, when he switched from Government to CS.

-The sample courses page of this website contains some common sample course schedules for CS concentration in their freshman and sophomore years.
+The sample courses page contains some common course schedules for First Years and Sophomores that might concentrate in CS.
 However, plenty of other combinations are possible!

 We find that the most useful mathematical background for computer science includes linear algebra, probability/statistics, and discrete mathematics.
 Some areas such as optimization and machine learning, also use multivariate calculus.

 At Harvard there is a variety of courses to achieve this background.
 Most CS concentrators take one of the Math 21, 22, 23, 25 or 55 series.
 The math department has a useful pamphlet detailing the difference between these courses.
 If you are up for it, we find that the emphasis on mathematical proofs in the Math 22 and above series can be very useful for courses in computer science.
 (In particular, Math 23a + 23c can be a good combination for CS concentrators.)